Eczema Medication and Treatment

 What is the soak and seal method for eczema?

-To ease the itch and rehydrate the skin, doctors recommend a “soak and seal” method.
-Soak the skin to allow water to absorb, then use a moisturizer immediately to seal in the wetness.
+To soothe itching and rehydrate the skin, they recommend the “soak and seal” method.
+Soak the skin to let it absorb water, then apply a moisturizer right away to lock in the moisture.

 Soak